T-cell study adds to debate over duration of COVID-19 immunity

 While more than 46 million people worldwide have been infected with COVID-19, confirmed cases of re-infection are so far very rare.

-(This story refiles to fix spelling of journal to bioRxiv in 8th paragraph)
+(This story has been refiled to fix spelling of journal to bioRxiv in eighth paragraph)

 Reporting by Kate Kelland, editing by Steve Orlofsky and Nick Macfie